New critical race theory laws have teachers scared, confused and self-censoring

 Smithson recalled just one complaint, from a student who asked, “Don’t all lives matter?,” prompting a conversation.
 Last summer, she said her principal asked her to take the decals down, citing the new law.
 “He didn’t want to offend anybody, and he didn’t want to wind up on the news,” she said.
 She complained, and in a meeting with a district official, she was again told to take them down because they were “political,” she said.

 “Which ones are political?” she replied.
 She stuck to her position and was allowed to keep the decals but, in a concession, replaced a large Black Lives Matter flag in her library with a smaller one.
-A district spokesman had no immediate comment.
+A district spokesman had no comment.

 At her Utah middle school, Garrison instructed a student group to change its name from “Black and Proud” to “Black Student Alliance.”
 Two years ago, she said, a father got “right up in my face” and demanded, “How dare you have a ‘Black and Proud’ group at our school.
 Can my son start a group called ‘White and Proud?’”